DramaQueen 2.3 is – finally (!) – live and available to anyone! :)

 While change tracking is active in DramaQueen, all related features are accessible from the changes bar which is shown along the bottom of the text.
 The most frequently used features are right on the bar, as well as information about the change at the text caret and navigating between the changes:

 The gear menu provides access to all additional options:

-Authors can use text changes not only for highlighting each other’s changes in order to synchronize them.
-An author working alone may also use the feature ‘revision’ to separate his own changes into distinctive versions of the text.
+Writers can use text changes not only for highlighting each other’s changes in order to synchronize them.
+A writer working alone may also use the feature ‘revision’ to separate his own changes into distinctive versions of the text.
 While other text editing software would merely attribute all the changes to him, DramaQueen gives them an additional attribute, which is the ‘revision’ that each change belongs to:

 Two additional very practical features are ‘Mark as changed’ and ‘Mark as unchanged’.
 Simply select a range of text and label it as a change or remove that label.
 Consider a paragraph that has been heavily modified, it will contain lots of small deletions and insertions that obscure the bigger picture.
 In DramaQueen just select the paragraph and ‘mark as changed’ it as a whole.

 Oh, by the way: The changes and inserts are visible in the exported text!
 Also the import of Word DOCX files keeps tracked text changes.

 You can find more detailed information in the update report for DramaQueen 2.3 as always.

 With version 3.2 there is also an extra export/print option available that allows to select only the pages with text changes (in order to create yellow, blue etc. exchange pages in the screenplay).
 Learn more